-The Logistics Last Mile: How Sellers Can Make it a Strength and not a Setback
+Last-Mile Logistics: How Sellers Can Make It a Strength and Not a Setback

 The last mile, defined as the movement of items from a transportation hub to the final delivery destination often residential, is often the most challenging, costly, and technologically deficient portion of the delivery process.
 But as more and more consumers use e-commerce to order and ship everything from medicine to artwork, the shipping and logistics sector has to move to making last mile a strength and not a setback.

 Not only do last mile delivery costs make up a substantial portion of the total freight, but most delivery networks aren’t built to handle the increased customer demand for door-to-door white-glove service.
 Accompanying the growth of widespread e-commerce usage, customers now make purchases with the expectation that their shipping experience will be quick and cheap, with updates communicated regularly.

 What many sellers and e-tailers don’t realize is that last mile can and should be leveraged to their advantage.
 This is especially true as it relates to non-conveyable goods including, one-of-a-kind, rare, and precious objects.
 When it comes to shipping specialized items, such as artworks, antiques, furniture, customers often need specialized services as part of the shipping process, such as placement, installation or debris disposal.
 In cases like these, last mile becomes even more vital, as shipping represents the last part of the customer’s journey.
 Whether for a gallery, auction house, museum, etc., the last touchpoint for the end-client, and these services leave the final and lasting impression for the customer’s overall experience with the seller.
 The last mile of delivery provides a unique opportunity to shine.

 A few simple steps can ensure the Last Mile is the best mile for sellers, e-tailers and ecommerce sites: